SexGenomicsToolkit/radsex/docs/sphinx/_build/html/_sources/getting_started.rst.txt

 To update RADSex, you can download the latest stable release and install it as described in the :ref:`install-release` section.

-If you installed RADSex from Github, run the following commands from the RadSex directory:
+If you installed RADSex directly from the GitHub repository, update RADSex by running the following commands from the **RADSex** directory:

 ::